tolitz-ai/tolitz-ai/README.md

 - 👋 Hi, I’m @tolitz-ai
 - 👀 I’m interested in programming languages
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning in AvionSchool

 <!---
 tolitz-ai/tolitz-ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.